 Acoustic Requirements and Certification

-The recommendations contained in the acoustic report prepared by Spectrum Acoustics project number 151151 dated June 2016 and Response to Council – Warners Bay Aged Care dated 26 October shall be incorporated into the design and construction of the development.
+The recommendations contained in the approved Acoustic Engineering Report shall be incorporated into the design and construction of the development.
 In particular:

+Prior to the issue of a Construction Certificate the plan included in the approved Acoustic Engineering Report shall be submitted to and approved by the Principal Certifier.

-An acoustic barrier shall be provided to the carpark on the eastern side of the front setback to a height of 2.2m.
+An acoustic barrier shall be provided to the carpark on the eastern side of the front setback to a height of 2m.

-An acoustic barrier shall be provided to the western side of the front setback (to be located on the boundary) to a height of 2.2m.
+An acoustic barrier shall be provided to the western boundary from the northern corner of No. 30 Jonathan Street to the southern extent of the building (to be located on the boundary) to a height of 2m.

 The Acoustic barriers shall comprise a fence containing no holes or gaps and makes contact with the ground and has a mass of at least 15kg/m² (ie, lapped and capped palings or Hebel panels).